Bakribrahim208/Thmanyah-Task/README.md

 - Unit and instrumentation testing with JUnit and Mockk
 - Paging support for large data sets
 - Navigation handled by Jetpack's Navigation component
+- Comprehensive error handling for server and network issues

 ---

 ## Enhancement Opportunities

+- Add offline functionality to allow users to access the app without an internet connection
+- Enable podcast streaming capabilities
 - Increase test coverage for better reliability
-- Implement content type filters on the home screen (e.g., filter by Podcasts, Episodes, etc.)
+- Add content filtering options on the home screen by type (e.g., Podcasts, Episodes)
-- Improve home screen design and user experience
+- Enhance home screen design and overall user experience
-- Add animations and visual effects for a more engaging UI
+- Integrate animations and visual effects for a more dynamic UI
-- Establish a solid architectural foundation for future scalability (current base is minimal due to project scope)
+- Establish a robust architectural foundation to support future scalability (current base is minimal due to project scope)

 ---